Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 - Crohn’s disease: the inflammation affects any part of your digestive system from the mouth to the anus.

-Features suggestive for IBD:
+Features suggestive of IBD:

 - Chronic abdominal pain (especially after eating).